Lake Louise Hikes: 10 Trails We Recommend as Locals

 If you’ve enjoyed the short, but very scenic Lake Agnes Tea House hike and wish to continue your day of Lake Louise hiking, we recommend the Big Beehive hike.
 The payoff from this short, but sometimes steep, hike from Lake Agnes is panoramic views of Lake Louise and her surrounding mountains from a viewing platform built by the Canadian Pacific Railway in 1916.

-A man standing at Big Beehive Lookout with the Canadian Rockies in the distance.
+Dan Brewer, from the Travel Banff Canada blog, stands at Big Beehive Lookout with the Canadian Rockies in the distance.

-The CPR lookout on top of the Big Beehive.
+Dan nears the CPR lookout on top of the Big Beehive.

 The Big Beehive hiking trail begins just past the Lake Agnes Tea House and quickly leads you along the northern shoreline of the lake.
 The Big Beehive is the large rock hill directly across the water from you.